iangalvez/jcheno21.github.io/lecture4.md

 * However, this is not very practical for large numbers

-- We can use a **while-statement**, which is very similar to an if-statement
+- Instead, we can use a **while-statement**, which is very similar to an if-statement

   - The difference is that if-statements only execute the program once

-  - While-statements **loop back** and check the original condition again until it no longer true
+  - While-statements **loop back** and check the original condition again until it is no longer true

-* The program is as follows
+* Now, the program is as follows:

 ```cpp
 cout << "How many times do you want to be greeted> ";